Top 10 Myths about Bad Credit and Mobile Phone Contracts

 Myth 10: If I’m not using my credit cards I should cancel them.

 Cancelling credit cards might seem like a good idea as it removes the temptation to run up debt.
 But if you do that, on a credit card you have had for a while, it might negatively affect your credit score.

 Having some unused credit cards might help your score because it shows you’re not racking up lots of debts.

-In fact if you have outstanding debts elsewhere, an unused card effects the ratio of debt to credit available.
+In fact, if you have outstanding debts elsewhere, an unused card affects the ratio of debt to credit available.
 This can work in your favour and boost your credit score.